Saad200724/Scieventure/README.md

 ## Acknowledgments

-- Built with React and Express
+- Built with React and Express Js
 - Authentication powered by Supabase
 - Database functionality by Supabase
 - UI components from Radix UI and shadcn/ui